zach-sousa-dev/CyberPatriot-Docs/Ubuntu.md

 #### 2 Configure nftables

+> If Uncomplicated Firewall (UFW) or iptables are being used in your environment, please follow the guidance in their respective section and pass-over the guidance in this section.

 > The following will implement the firewall rules of this section and open ICMP, IGMP, and port 22(ssh) from anywhere.
 Opening the ports for ICMP, IGMP, and port 22(ssh) needs to be updated in accordance with local site policy.
 Allow port 22(ssh) needs to be updated to only allow systems requiring ssh connectivity to connect, as per site policy.

 Save the script below as `/etc/nftables.rules`